robertvanhaecke/Munchkin-Short-Rules/RULES.md

 - Trap cards: Trap cards have "_Trap!_" at the top of the card.
 - Ally cards: Ally cards have "ally" at the top of the card.
 - Affiliation cards: Affiliation cards have "affiliation" in the middle of the card.
+- Power cards: Power cards have "Power" at the top of the card right under its bonus.
+You may have as many powers as you want, as long as the total rank does not exceed your level.

 ## Playing